-A quick flavorful pasta main course made with just 4 pantry stample ingredients: canned tuna, canned tomato sauce, onions and pasta.
+A quick flavorful pasta main course made with just 4 pantry staple ingredients: canned tuna, canned tomato sauce, onions and pasta.
 It’s just as easy and delicious as it sounds!
 It will be ready in less than 30 minutes and it will be a family favorite!

 How many times did you stare at your pantry, trying to find inspiration to cook something?
 It happens to me all the time.
 Especially during these hard days of quarantine and isolation.

-My pantry is full and I could whip up many different recipes, but most of the times I go back doing comforting recipes which I know how to make by heart and are loved by my family.
+My pantry is full and I could whip up many different recipes, but most of the time I go back doing comforting recipes which I know how to make by heart and are loved by my family.
 This pasta dish is one of them.

-I always have onions, canned purèed tomatoes and canned tuna in my pantry (of course I always have pasta too, that’s a given).
+I always have onions, canned purèed tomatoes, and canned tuna in my pantry (of course I always have pasta too, that’s a given).
 So I always know that if I cannot find inspiration or motivation to cook something new, I can always go back to this comforting recipe.

 This tuna tomato sauce is made by almost every Italian household, although it’s not a traditional Italian recipe per se.
 It’s one of those recipes you learn when you try to cook something as a teenager or college student and all you have is a can of tuna and tomato sauce.
 Then it gets better with the years until it becomes your favorite.

 How to get the best from this recipe